DarthDemono’s Notes for Programming L+Pr / IP-18fPROGEG

-This class isn’t “just coding in C#”.
-It’s basically training the same solution in multiple forms, in order to train your programming.
-The goal is that when you see a task, you can translate it into a patterned solution, not freestyle it every time.
+This class isn’t “just C# coding”.
+It’s basically training the same solution in multiple forms, in order to train your programming skills.
+The goal is that when you see a task, you can translate it into a patterned solution, not freestyle it every time AKA Analogous programming.

 • Course code: IP-18fPROGEG